Resource theory of quantum scrambling: Main results

 } \rm{Since gates in the $k$-th level of the Clifford hierarchy map Pauli operators to gates in the $k-1$ level, one may be tempted to interpret the level of the hierarchy as a measure of a gate's `distance' from the second level (i.e. as a measure of magic).
 However, according to Eq.~\eqref{Eq:HierarchyMagic}, for $k\geq 3$, the OTOC magic of $U_{\varepsilon_k}$ \textit{decreases} as $k$ increases, indicating that some gates in the higher levels of the Clifford hierarchy can have a small amount of magic (see Fig.~\ref{Fig:Hierarchy}).}

 \end{example}

 The OTOC magic can be measured via OTOC measurement protocols based on: a randomized measurement toolbox \cite{PhysRevX.9.021061,Joshi_2020}, classical shadows \cite{PhysRevResearch.3.033155}, and teleportation \cite{Landsman_2019}.
 Such protocols allow one to measure the OTOC by circumventing measurement techniques such as time reversal \cite{PhysRevA.94.040302,G_rttner_2017,PhysRevLett.120.070501}.
-Other magic monotones have also been related to OTOCs in Refs.~\cite{leone2022, PhysRevLett.128.050402}.
+Other magic monotones ~\cite{leone2022, PhysRevLett.128.050402,Oliviero2022} have been theoretically related to OTOCs.

 We develop a scrambling resource theory based on two separate mechanisms, as some unitaries may be free with respect to one mechanism, but a resource with respect to the other.
 For example, the T gate is a free entanglement scrambling unitary, but it is a magic scrambling resource.
 The CNOT gate is a Clifford unitary, but it is an entanglement scrambling resource.